abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 | True  | False  | True |
 | False  | True | False |

-Each proposition in classical logic can be proved with these diagrams (or by truth tables.)
+Each proposition in classical logic can be proved with such diagrams/tables.

 The **and** and **or** operations
 ---

 OK, you know what **and** means and I know what it means, but what about those annoying people that want everything to be formally specified (nudge, nudge).
 Well we already know how we can satisfy them - we just have to construct the boolean function that represents **and**.
-And is a *binary* operator so instead of a single value it accepts a *pair* of boolean values.
+Because **and** is a *binary* operator, instead of a single value the function would accept a *pair* of boolean values.

 ![And](and.svg)

-And the equivalent truth-table (in which **∧** is the symbol for **and**.)
+Here is the equivalent truth-table (in which **∧** is the symbol for **and**.)

 | p |	q | p ∧ q |
 |---| --- | ---   |